Today's Articles

 Thornton was a self-taught drummer and harmonica player and regularly played both instruments on stage.
 She was singing on the Houston circuit when Peacock Records signed her in 1951.
 She opened the recording with "Partnership Blues" that year, backed by trumpeter Joe Scott's band.
 But her third Peacock date with Johnny Otis's band proved the winner.
 She was the first to record the hit song "Hound Dog" in 1952.
 The song was #1 on the Billboard R&B charts for seven weeks

-Elvis Presley's rocking 1956 cover was even bigger, which concealed Thornton's chief claim to immortality, although Thornton's menacing growl was special.
-With Pete Lewis laying down some truly nasty guitar behind her, Big Mama shouted "Hound Dog," a song whose lyrics remain a bone of contention to this day.
+Elvis Presley's rocking 1956 cover was even bigger, which concealed Thornton's chief claim to immortality, although Thornton's menacing growl was unique.
+With Pete Lewis laying down some truly nasty guitar behind her, Big Mama shouted "Hound Dog," a song whose lyrics remain a bone of contention.
 Though Thornton recorded some fine follow-ups such as "I Smell a Rat," "Stop Hoppin' on Me," "The Fish, and "Just Like a Dog" through 1957, she never again reached the hit parade.

 In the early 1960s, 45 records for labels Irma, Bay-Tone, Kent, and Sotoplay did little, but a series of dates included her first vinyl rendition of "Ball and Chain" in 1968 and two albums for Mercury in 1969-70 put her back in motion.
 Along with her imposing vocals, Thornton began to emphasize her harmonica skills during the 1960s.
 Thornton was a tough woman.
 She dressed like a man and took no crap from anyone, even as the pounds fell off her once large frame during the last years of her life.